A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

-We adopt a simple detection threshold requiring the combined SNR from Hanford and Livingston to be $\gtrsim 12$. \footnote{As noted in \cite{Leyde:2023iof}, this is an approximation, as the application of this method to real data will require more intricate selection criteria, such as incorporating the false alarm rate.
-To fully account for selection effects, an injection campaign would be necessary, similar to the one conducted in the hierarchical Bayesian inference method discussed in Methods.}.
-Since generating a large number of waveforms and calculating their SNR is quite time-consuming, we use a residual neural network as a classifier to filter event parameters with SNR > 12.
-This residual neural network includes 4 residual blocks, with each hidden layer having 128 neurons.
-It achieves a classification accuracy of $\gtrsim 90\%$.
-After the neural network classifier filters out the potentially detectable parameters, we further generate signals using waveform templates and calculate the SNR to ensure their detection with SNR > 12.
-We treat events that satisfy both of these criteria as detectable.
+We adopt a simple detection threshold requiring the combined SNR from Hanford and Livingston to be $\gtrsim 12$. \footnote{As noted in \cite{Leyde:2023iof}, this is an approximation, as the application of this method to real data will require more intricate selection criteria, such as incorporating the false alarm rate. }. { We use a two-layer SNR-threshold filter to quickly determine whether an event is observable.
+First, we use a semi-analytic estimation formula (Note that this estimated value is not the SNR itself, but is approximately proportional to the SNR.):

+We use a conservative threshold of $\rho_\text{rough}>8.8$.
+In the second-layer filter, we use \texttt{ml4gw}~\cite{2025JOSS...10.8836B}, which allows us to generate waveforms in batch.
+We use the IMRPhenomD waveform template supported by \texttt{ml4gw}.
+We then calculate the SNR using the fiducial noise PSD provided by DINGO and apply a threshold of 12 for filtering.
+In a small-sample test, we evaluated both filtering layers and found that all samples passing the second-layer SNR threshold filter also pass the conservative semi-analytic threshold 8.8.
+Therefore, in the actual data-generation process, we first apply the first-layer filter to all generated samples, and only those that pass the first layer are further screened by the second layer. }

 The single event likelihood is usually provided as posterior samples.
 The integral appearing in \eqref{eq:tot_likelihood} for each event can be approximated using Monte-Carlo integration as \cite{LIGOScientific:2020kqk}